TOWN BOARD MEETINGS WILL NOW BE ON THE FIRST MONDAY OF EACH MONTH AT 7P.M.

 Westford is located in the foothills of the Catskill Mountains, in the eastern portion of Otsego County.
 The nestled in the rolling hills is a community of agricultural enterprises, small hamlets, scattered rural residences, and a variety of small and home-based businesses.

 The Town has a strong agricultural tradition.
 Modern dairy farms, organic beef and vegetable farms, and sugar maple farms continue that tradition.
 These enterprises contribute greatly to the town's rural character and open spaces.

-According to the 2010 Census, Westford is home to approximately 870 people.
+According to the latest Census, Westford is home to approximately 870 people.
 Westford enjoys one of the fastest growth rates in the county, with a population increase of nearly 100% since 1970 when the population was 435.
 The population centers are the hamlets of Westford, in the center of town, and Westville, on the western boundary with the Town of Middlefield.

 The Town has three active churches, the Methodist Church and Episcopal Church located in the hamlet of Westford and the Methodist Church in the hamlet of Westville.
 The Town Hall and Westford Methodist Church serve as community centers for various activities.